 We’re pretty excited here in the Megan Nielsen Studio about having Matilda in our full 0-20 and 14-34 size ranges and we hope you are as well!
 If you’re like me though and your measurements don’t fall into one straight size, Matilda can be a bit of an intimidating one when it comes to grading between sizes.
-We’ve shown today’s adjustments on the Curve pattern because grading around the more significant bust shaping of Matilda Curve seem a little scarier, but the exact same alterations can be applied to the 0-20 pattern.
+We’ve shown today’s adjustments on the Curve pattern because grading around the more significant bust shaping of Matilda Curve seems a little scarier, but the exact same alterations can be applied to the 0-20 pattern.

 Matilda does have quite a few pattern pieces which is why it might seem formidable, but while having more seams to grade might just sound like more work, it also means that we get to grade more evenly throughout the garment!
 We can add or take away a little bit from lots of places, instead of big amounts just from the side seams – so it’s easier to keep things in proportion, with smoother transitions between sizes and it also gives us the opportunity to really personalise the fit.

 If having an awesomely fitting garment sounds like something you’d love, let’s get started!

 Grab out your tape measure, notepad and pencil, it’s time to find which size/s you align best within our sizing chart.
 Remember that sizing isn’t standard across all brands of patterns (or clothing, or shoes, or anything really).
 Every brand has its own sizing, so it’s really important to check.
 Let go of any ideas you have of exactly what a size 18 should be, or what exact size you should be.
 Just look at your measurements and look at the chart and let the maths decide.
 After all, you want to be comfortable and feel great in your Matilda dress and that won’t happen if the size you picked isn’t what going to fit.